projekt-kateryna/projektkateryna.org/content/posts/ai-dragon.md

 ## Background: Finland, a country with two languages and cultures

-I'm a dual citizen of both Finland, my native Finland, and Germany, and in that process I've noted that Finland isn't properly, or hasn't properly been represented in open data.
-Finland is a country with two languages, and I noted that Swedish Finland hasn't been sufficiently described.
+I'm a dual citizen of both my native Finland, and Germany, and over the years, I've noted that Finland hasn't properly been represented in open data.
+Finland is a country with two languages, and I've seen that Swedish Finland hasn't been sufficiently described.

-You might know [Swedish Finland](https://en.wikipedia.org/wiki/Swedish-speaking_population_of_Finland) by two of its representatives, _Linus Torvalds_, the father of Linux, and _Alexander Stubb_, our current president.
+You might know [Swedish Finland](https://en.wikipedia.org/wiki/Swedish-speaking_population_of_Finland) by two of its representatives, [_Linus Torvalds_](https://en.wikipedia.org/Linus_Torvalds), the father of Linux, and [_Alexander Stubb_](https://en.wikipedia.org/Alexander_Stubb), our current president.
 And I founded a project to fix this in 2017 called [__Projekt Fredrika__](https://projektfredrika.fi).

 And that has given the background for the much larger scope of not just saving little Swedish Finland, but saving the world.